dusktrades/ftx-cli/docs/topics/trading/split-scaled-twap-orders.md

 ## Notes

 It is possible for part of a split, scaled, or TWAP order to be rejected (e.g. connection loss, not enough margin).
 The current behaviour is to ignore rejected orders and continue, which may result in incomplete orders in some rare cases.
 We are looking into letting users customise this behaviour (e.g. prompt, ignore, cancel queued orders, cancel queued and placed orders).

+The sequence in which orders are placed cannot be guaranteed for split or scaled orders, as FTX CLI favours speed instead (i.e. sending orders in parallel as early as possible).
+TWAP orders can be used to increase seriality/predictability.

 FTX trading fees are charged per volume executed and not per trade executed, so multiple smaller orders will incur the same fees as if they were placed as a single large order.